Hawaii 529 Plan And College Savings Options

 There are 27 colleges and universities in the State of Hawaii.

-For just tuition alone, the average undergraduate tuition for in-state residents is $5,016 for 2020.
-The cost of tuition in Hawaii has been rising at about 1% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $5,020 for 2022.
+The cost of tuition in Hawaii has been relatively flat over the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.